As anyone knows, kids naturally loooovee to explore, and what better way to do that than through a fun camping scavenger hunt!

 Anyways, here are a couple different kinds of scavenger hunts!

-Don’t forget to check out these other 11 fun campground activities for kids here!!
+Don’t forget to check out these other 11 fun campground activities for kids here!! as well as these free printable camp themed kids songs and 45 other favorite campfire songs for the big kids!

 Traditional Camp Scavenger Hunt